5 THINGS: on Asset Management

 1. What is Asset Management?

 Let’s face it, asset management isn’t sexy.
 Very few people work their butts off in the hopes they can, one day, administer asset management.
 However, the need for asset management is only growing on a daily basis.
-Face it, we’re not deleting media – we’re only acquiring more of it, and we need to find it send it to more places.
+Truth: we’re not deleting media – we’re only acquiring more of it, and we need to find it and send it to more places.

 Wait, I’m getting a little ahead of myself here.
 What is asset management?

 In the media realm, it’s any system you use to tag, catalog, and track your bits and pieces of media and ancillary files.
 In fact, just using your Mac OS Finder or Windows Explorer is “asset management by OS”.
 Sure, it’s rudimentary and basic, but it is a way to track and find files.